davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 I am a university student who has many classes every day.
 I can take a 10 mins break between each 45mins class.
 This gives me time to take a break and relax.
 I can do something to unwind, such as listening to music, chatting with my friends, or doing nothing.
 Then I feel more energized to get back to study.

 students are very tired and stressed-out, taking music and art classes can let them reduce their stress.
-It' s good for their mental health.
+It's good for their mental health.

 doing sports is a good way to reduce pressure ( let off my steam).
 I can forget all the stress and tension in my daily life.